mikibrut/Encarni-s-Kitchen/README.md

 Minimum user stories:

 - When User click on START button will emerge a Recipe Page (this page emerge for 10 seconds).
+- User will remember the ingredients of the Recipe.
 - User will move left and right a pot to select 3 ingredients falling down to win
 - If user pick a wrong ingredient, user lose.
+- If user pick 10 of the correct ingredients, user win.

 ## User stories Backlog